Aleksa Avramović: Partizan (2021–2024)

 On July 6, 2021, Avramović signed a two-year deal with Partizan of the ABA League and the EuroCup.
 On March 6, 2022, in the Eternal derby against bitter rivals KK Crvena zvezda, Avramović scored 33 points, recorded 6 assists and 1 rebound.
 His game of the season brought victory against Zvezda with a score of 98–84 in the 21st round of the ABA League.
 Over 2021–22 season, Avramović averaged 11.1 points and 3.3 assists over 32 ABA League games.

 During the 2022–23 season, Avramović for the first time played in EuroLeague where Partizan was eliminated from the Real Madrid in tight playoffs series.
 Over the season, Avramović averaged 6.3 points, 1.9 rebounds and 1.3 assists per game.
 Partizan ended the 2022–23 season by lifting the ABA League championship trophy, after 3–2 score against Crvena zvezda in the Finals series.
 In ABA League, he averaged 8.4 points and 3.2 assists over 17 games.

 On July 6, 2023, Avramović signed a new two-year contract with Partizan, reportadely worth 450,000 euros per season.
 On 1 March 2024, in a 100-90 win against Anadolu Efes, he set a career-high of 30 points.
 Over the season, he averaged 10.2 points, 1.8 rebounds and 1.8 assists over 24 EuroLeague games.
 The season was deemed to be unsuccessful for Partizan as they finished the season without lifting any trophy.

 CSKA Moscow (2024–2025)

 On July 25, 2024, he signed with CSKA Moscow of the VTB United League.
 In his debut season with the team, Avramović averaged 12.1 points, 3.3 assists and 2.8 rebounds over 56 VTB League games.
 CSKA managed to win the VTB League championship after defeating Zenit Saint Petersburg in the finals series of the playoffs with 4–2.

 Dubai Basketball (2025–present)

 In May 2025, Avramović signed a multi-year contract starting with the next season, with the newcomer to the EuroLeague, Dubai Basketball.

+Loan to Bahçeşehir (2026–present)

+On July 16, 2026 Avramović was loaned out to Bahçeşehir Koleji.